Fivenan/library-system/README.md

    - Allow users to reserve books that are currently checked out.
    - Hold a reserved book for a specified period.

+**User Profile and History:**
+   - User accounts to track borrowing history.
+   - Recommendations based on reading history.

 ## Technology